camachoo1/Riemann-Sum/README.md

 Used Desmos API to render a graph and used latex to write in expressions while assigning them hidden class properties so they arent able to be edited by the user.
 ![Graph UI](https://github.com/camachoo1/Riemann-Sum/blob/main/assets/graph.png)

+# Bonus Features (Upcoming):

+1. Will be looking to implement a dark mode to the UI of the graph to allow for darker colors.
+2. Will create a button to destroy the graph instance.
+3. Prompts for when the user inputs an invalid expression.
+4. Multivariable/3D graph rendering for more complex computations.